twilson63/cu/docs/ARCHITECTURE.md

 ## System Overview

-The Lua WASM persistent system consists of:
+The Cu WASM persistent system consists of:

 ```
 ┌─────────────────────────────────────────┐